What is anxiety?

 However, anxiety can become a problem when we start feeling anxious in unwarranted, uncontrollable ways.
 Overwhelming anxiety can impair our judgment or paralyze our ability to act calmly in certain situations.

 Many people experience prolonged feelings of anxiety, even when they have no obvious reason to be stressed.
 Our bodies can get stuck in the fight or flight mode for reasons that we don’t fully understand, and as a result, we find ourselves feeling hyperaware, short of breath, and panicky in scenarios where we should feel calm.

 The National Health Service in the UK defines Generalized Anxiety Disorder as:

-Anxiety plays a vital role in many different disorders, including:
+Anxiety plays a significant role in many different disorders, including:

 - Post-traumatic stress disorder (PTSD)

 There are no set signs and symptoms of an anxiety disorder.
-Each person experiences it in their own unique way, and as a consequence, there’s a broad range of side effects that can arise, including:
+Each person experiences it in their own unique way, and, as a consequence, there’s a broad range of physical, psychological, and emotional side effects that can arise, including:

 - Shortness of breath

 - Insomnia or difficulty falling asleep